go-gitea/gitea/docs/content/doc/advanced/mail-templates-us.md

 ### The _subject_ part of the template

-The template engine used for the mail _subject_ is golang's `text/template`.
+The template engine used for the mail _subject_ is golang's [`text/template`](https://golang.org/pkg/text/template/).
+Please refer to the linked documentation for details about its syntax.

 The _subject_ is built using the following steps: